 Clandon Park has in excess of fifty gateways to maintain every year.

-2017 was a lovely year with the arrival of new livestock and exciting agreements entered into for our Clandon Park agricultural business.
-2018 is proving to be an amazing year too, particularly for our team that manages the Clandon Park flock of RBST & WWSS registered Whitefaced Woodland rare breed sheep.
+2018 was a very successful year with the arrival of new livestock and further agreements entered into for our Clandon Park agricultural business.
+2019 is proving to be an amazing year too, particularly for our Clandon Park flock of RBST & WWSS registered Whitefaced Woodland rare breed sheep.
 New lambs currently being born during the year at a small outreach centre in Gumley are continually adding to the numbers of our flocks in Surrey.
-We have in excess of 500 ewes on the holdings and the Clandon Park registered flock is currently in excess of 122 Whitefaced Woodland ewes and the registered ewe numbers are planned to double in size every year until we reach our target of a 1,500 commercial flock of registered breeding ewes.
+We have in excess of 700 ewes and lambs on the holdings and the Clandon Park registered flock is currently heading towards over 200 Whitefaced Woodland ewes for 2020.
+The double registered ewe numbers are planned to multiply in size every year until we reach our target of a 1,500 commercial flock of registered breeding ewes.
 All sheep entering or lambing at Clandon Park are held in quarantine at the Clandon Park Rare Breed Quarantine establishment.
 This business is separate and is growing in size on lands in the North of Clandon Park.